FAQs for Accepted First-Year Students

 When will I receive registration information?

-Once we receive your enrollment deposit, you will receive information regarding the Freshman Enrollment Guide in the mail, as early as March 1.
+Once we receive your enrollment deposit, you will receive information regarding the First-Year Enrollment Guide in the mail, as early as March 1.
 This guide will provide information on academic advisement, orientation, registration, housing, and more.

 For your first semester at Fisher, advisors from the Center for Career and Academic Planning will complete the course registration process for you.
-They will utilize your completed Enrollment Profile (a very important piece of your Freshman Enrollment Guide), your intended major, the required courses, and any transfer credits you will bring into Fisher to create your first semester schedule.
+They will utilize your completed Enrollment Profile (a very important piece of your First-Year Enrollment Guide), your intended major, the required courses, and any transfer credits you will bring into Fisher to create your first semester schedule.

 What is First-Year Seminar?